Cameras today have lots of settings to choose from which can seem quite daunting if you’re just starting out.

 In essence, ISO is a digital gain of the analog signal coming from the sensor.

-For example, let’s say that you are shooting a scene in low-light where extra lighting isn’t an option.
+Example: let’s say you are shooting a scene in low light where extra lighting isn’t an option.

-You’ve opened the aperture as much as you can.
-You’ve also decreased the shutter speed to let as much light as possible hit the sensor without any motion blur.
+You’ve opened the aperture as much as possible and decreased the shutter speed to let as much light as possible hit the sensor without any motion blur.
 But still, your scene is coming up too dark.

 Digital cameras come with a “base ISO” or “native ISO” – whichever you prefer.

-The base ISO is the level where the camera has the highest signal-to-noise ratio i.e. where your footage will come out the cleanest in terms of noise – that is if your scene is properly exposed.
+The base ISO is where the camera has the highest signal-to-noise ratio, i.e., where your footage will come out the cleanest in noiseif your scene is properly exposed.
 And that is a big if because conditions are rarely ideal.

 Dual Native ISO

 Some cameras have dual native ISO.
-This means that they have two separate circuits running from the sensor.
-In essence, this means, that there are two optimal settings for the camera.
+This means they have two separate circuits running from the sensor, which means there are two optimal settings for the camera.

-Because the noise floor is reset once you hit ISO 2,500 the camera is able to take more usable footage even in low-light situations.
+Because the noise floor is reset once you hit ISO 2,500, the camera can take more usable footage, even in low-light situations.

-Don’t (always) blame the ISO for a noisy image
+Don’t (always) blame the ISO for a noisy image.
+Blame your Sensor!

-In video production, we’re can’t utilize the same techniques.
+In video production, we can’t utilize the same techniques.
 Instead, we’re limited by the relationship between frame rate and shutter speed/angle

 – at least to some extent – if we want to get natural-looking movements in our film.

-If your scene is underexposed and you can’t add more lights, crank up the aperture or change the shutter speed, then it is better to increase the ISO instead of capturing underexposed footage.
+If your scene is underexposed and you can’t add more lights, crank up the aperture, or change the shutter speed, then increasing the ISO is generally better than capturing underexposed footage.

 This is because ISO works by boosting the analog signal from the sensor before it is transformed into digital.
 Boosting an analog signal is less noisy than boosting the digitally stored footage.